+Power On PCI Card

+When enabled, a PCI interface that receives a signal will wake up the system from soft off and green mode.

-Power On By Modem
+Power On By Modem/LAN

-When enabled, a modem that receives a signal will wake up the system from soft off and green mode.
+When enabled, a modem/LAN that receives a signal will wake up the system from soft off and green mode.
 You should connect the modem to the COM port and turn on the resume event in green mode.

-Power On By PCI Card/WOL

-When enabled, a PCI/WOL interface that receives a signal will wake up the system from soft off and green mode.